Using Newborn Health Sample Behavior Profiles

-The five model profiles are intended to serve as examples for Missions or their IPs to use to develop profiles tailored to their own country context.
-They include a selection of available global evidence and are not based on exhaustive or systematic reviews.
-There is no weighting included in these profiles to reflect the amount of available evidence on a particular topic.
-Profiles should be constructed for a country context based on local evidence.
-Once contextualized, behavior profiles can be used to plan, review your portfolio and dialogue with IPs.
+The model Behavior Profiles can serve as examples for Missions or their implementing partners (IPs) to use to develop profiles tailored to the country context.
+They are not based on exhaustive or systematic reviews and contain no weighting to reflect the amount of available evidence on a particular topic.
+Construct country-specific Behavior Profiles based on local evidence.
+Use your contextualized behavior profiles to plan, review your portfolio, and dialogue with IPs.

-- Defining a research agenda tailored to filling identified information gaps in the existing data.
+- Defining a research agenda tailored to filling gaps in the existing data.

-- Developing project strategy and designing activities that address all identified factors and leverage all supporting actors.
+- Developing a project and designing activities that address all critical factors and leverage all supporting actors.

 - Ensuring all interventions are part of the logical pathway to change.
 Do they connect to an identified factor?
 Are all factors being addressed?

-- Coordinating interventions to ensure all necessary activities are happening in the same time at the same place.
+- Coordinating interventions to ensure all necessary activities are happening at the same time in the same place.